Security Model

 Runtime Hardening

 Sockguard runs as UID 65532 (Chainguard nonroot) inside the container.
-On stock Docker hosts where /var/run/docker.sock is owned by the docker group you may need a group_add: [docker] override or a matching GID.
+On stock Docker hosts where /var/run/docker.sock is owned by the docker group you may need a group_add override with the socket's numeric group ID or a matching user: / supplemental group.
 For a Docker socket proxy, the real security frontier is what the daemon will accept through the proxy, not the UID the proxy process reports after it has already opened the upstream socket.

 The runtime controls that matter are: